In this article:

 It is time to seek medical care if you experience any alarming features such as:

 Although bloating is a bothersome symptom, it is usually short-lived and benign.
 Normally, conservative measures can lessen the discomfort.
-However, if bloating is so severe that it interferes with daily activities, then it is time to seek a medical opinion.
+However, if bloating is so severe that it interferes with daily activities, seek a medical opinion.